online-pol-ads/FBPoliticalAds/docs/README.md

-# NYU's effort to analyze [Facebook's Political Ad Archive](https://www.facebook.com/politicalcontentads/)
+# NYU's effort to scrape and analyze [Facebook's Political Ad Archive](https://www.facebook.com/politicalcontentads/)
 Our team at NYU performed an initial analysis of Facebook's archive of ads with political content that primarily span eight weeks from May 2018 - July 2018.